-- 1. The -outdir path indicates the directory where output files should be written. - 2.
+- 4. The obs_valid_end time option in YYYYMMDD[HH[MMSS]] format sets the end of the observation matching time window. - 5.
+The -outdir path indicates the directory where output files should be written. - 6.
 The -v level option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 1.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.